Why Most Sales AI Fails Outside English

 The global conversation intelligence market is projected to reach $30 billion by 2028.
 But there's a dirty secret: most of these tools barely work outside of English.

-For sales teams operating across European markets, this isn't just an inconvenience — it means your conversation intelligence is blind to most of your calls.
+For sales teams operating across European markets, this is more than an inconvenience.
+It means your conversation intelligence is blind to most of your calls.
 If your tool can't accurately transcribe Finnish or Swedish, it can't score those calls, detect objections, or provide coaching insights.
-You're back to blind sampling — but worse, because you think you have coverage.
+You're back to blind sampling, but worse, because you think you have coverage.

 The English-First Problem